Christian Lundgaard: 2020

 Lundgaard qualified sixth at Hungary and moved up to fourth at the start of the feature race.
-However when trying to pass Luca Ghiotto, he hit his rear tyre, causing damage to Lundgaard's front wing and puncturing his tyre.
-He eventually retired on lap 10.
-Lundgaard made a recovery charge in the sprint race and finished 13th.
+However, when trying to pass Luca Ghiotto, he hit his rear tyre, causing damage to Lundgaard's front wing and puncturing his tyre.
+He eventually retired on lap ten.
+Lundgaard made a recovery charge in the sprint race and finished thirteenth.
 In Silverstone, Lundgaard started third due to Callum Ilott stalling.
 Nikita Mazepin passed him at the start but eventually moved back into third after dispatching polesitter Felipe Drugovich.
 He was in second place during the final stages of the race, but during the final three laps was passed by Guanyu Zhou and Yuki Tsunoda on fresher tyres, falling to fourth place.
 In the sprint race, Lundgaard made a good start, jumping to second on the first lap.
 A spin for Ilott mid-race saw Lundgaard pit for tyres, he charged back to second late in the race but ran out of time to catch eventual winner Dan Ticktum.
 In the second Silverstone round, Lundgaard qualified second missing out on pole to Ilott, admitting that a mistake costed a chance of a maiden pole.
 In the feature race, he dropped to fourth at the start but quickly moved back to second shortly.
 He eventually finished in that position, nine seconds behind winner Ilott.
-In the sprint race while running seventh, Lundgaard's front-left tyre punctured on lap 16 which dropped him to last place.
-In the Barcelona round, Lundgaard had an inferior weekend, he finished both races in 11th place.
+In the sprint race while running seventh, Lundgaard's front-left tyre punctured on lap sixteen which dropped him to last place.
+In the Barcelona round, Lundgaard had an inferior weekend, he finished both races in eleventh place.

-In Spa-Francorchamps, Lundgaard qualified in a disappointing 17th place and finished the feature race in the same position.
-He had a lightning start in the sprint race, moving to ninth by lap 4.
+In Spa-Francorchamps, Lundgaard qualified in a disappointing seventeenth place and finished the feature race in the same position.
+He had a lightning start in the sprint race, moving to ninth by lap four.
 He eventually finished the race in seventh place, and despite the result, fell out of the top five in the standings.
 In Monza, Lundgaard started fourth, and moved to second after the pit stops after Ilott's slow pit stop.
 On the third last lap however, Ghiotto passed him and Lundgaard eventually finished in third place.
 Lundgaard charged to third place in the sprint race, benefitting on retirements from Tsunoda and Zhou.
 However, he was promoted to second place after Ticktum was disqualified.
 In Mugello, Lundgaard claimed his maiden pole, five thousandths of a second ahead of Ticktum.
 He led majority of the race until the safety car restart on lap 31 of 33, where Lundgaard was passed by both Hitech drivers on fresher tyres.
 His rivals later also overtook him, dropping him to sixth when the chequered flag fell.
 In the sprint race, Lundgaard passed Jüri Vips and Artem Markelov to storm into the lead by the first corner.
 He eventually won the race by an astonishing 14 seconds and moved into third in the championship.